endeavourhealth-discovery/DiscoveryQueryLibrary/Value and Code Sets/README.md

 # Discovery Query Library - Shared Data Sets
-A public repository to store and share useful project data sets related to the Discovery Data Service reporting service.
+A public repository to store and share useful project value and code sets related to the Discovery Data Service reporting service.